manuel-lang/oldfellas-presentation/README.md

 # oldfellas-presentation

 You might want to use the minified versions.
+You can create a minified version of the presentation using HTML minifiers such as [this](http://minifycode.com/html-minifier/) one.

 ## Update instructions